flatironinstitute/spike-front/models/Readme.md

 - Sorter

 Relationships between the items are indicated through related foreign keys, called here Schema.Types.ObjectId.
-The examples provided at the top of each schema doc demonstrate the data format that could be injested as a json.
+The example objects provided at the top of each Schema demonstrate how the data can be formatted to be injested as a JSON.
-For injest, a single JSON representing each Schema is easily injested.